Surrealism-All/SurrealismUI/README.md

 ![image-20231018203824259](https://github.com/syf20020816/SurrealismUI/blob/main/README/imgs/image-20231018203824259.png)

-### SURTree
+### STree

-SURTree can be used to display directory structure, forming a parent-child relationship, and can be easily displayed
+STree can be used to display directory structure, forming a parent-child relationship, and can be easily displayed

 #### properties